osohq/oso/docs/content/python/guides/roles/getting-started.md

 The rule head has 4 parameters:

-- `_type` is the SQLAlchemy model the resource definition is associated with.
+- `_type` is the Python class the resource definition is associated with.
 - `"org"` is the identifier for this resource type (this can be any string you choose).
 - `actions` are set in the rule body.
 The `actions` list defines all the